 We are starting out with a high-level survey, which I hope you will answer if you have more than 5 people reporting to you.
-Furthermore we will be very happy if you will distrubute the link and share this article so that we can get sufficient reponses from around the globe.
+Furthermore, we will be very happy if you will distribute the link and share this article so that we can get sufficient responses from around the globe.

 Please start the survey here

-Hopefully it will all end up with a nice publication but if you want to follow the work and the conclusions we make, please sign up for Gugin’s newsletter.
-You are of course always incouraged to get in touch with inquiries, ideas, feed-back.
+Hopefully, it will all end up with a nice publication but if you want to follow the work and the conclusions we make, please sign up for Gugin’s newsletter.
+You are of course always encouraged to get in touch with inquiries, ideas, feedback.